The most influential psychiatrist you never heard of ...

 We’re not done.
 Depression could also be viewed as an expression of personality, as in “cyclothymic personality disorder.”
 The DSM-I saw personality disorders as a “lifelong pattern of action or behavior” rather than “mental or emotional symptoms.”
 These individuals were not exactly hopeless write-offs, but any psychiatrist who took them on as patients was regarded as a “hero.”

-But even then, reform was in the air.
 By now, the first generation of psychiatric meds was on the market, along with new forms of talking therapy.
 Clinicians needed a rough guide to work with, along with a practical means of communicating with other clinicians and interested parties.

 In the meantime, psychiatry was being subjected to attack from a variety of fronts, including a strong antipsychiatry/civil liberties movement rebelling against forced institutionalization and other abuses, an insurance industry questioning spending good money on unproven long-term talking therapies, and reform-minded psychiatrists fed up with the anti-science mindset of Freud’s followers.